Exploring the Strange, Ultra-Futuristic World of Tsutomu Nihei’s Blame!

 The result is the unsettling impression of looking at technologies, civilizations, and environments so futuristic and so far advanced that explanations simply aren’t feasible in any satisfactory sense — at least not to us 21st century humans.
 This becomes particularly true in the series’ later volumes, as Blame! takes some weird twists involving time travel and alternate universes — all implied (but never actually defined) as the results of inexplicable and unimaginable technologies gone to chaos.

-That being said, Blame! contains plenty of moments where I’m pretty sure that Nihei was less concerned with creating a consistent mythology than he was with drawings scenes, like that of a knight in full armor facing down a cybernetic horror, simply because he thought they’d look bitchin’.
+That being said, Blame! contains plenty of moments where I’m pretty sure that Nihei was less concerned with creating a consistent mythology than he was with drawing scenes, like that of a knight in full armor facing down a cybernetic horror, simply because he thought they’d look bitchin’.
 (Which they do.)

 Blame! does have a plot that Nihei follows more or less, with some notable rabbit trails and divergent paths.
 Here’s a basic overview: Blame! is set thousands of years in the future, and takes place in a giant structure simply called the City.
 The City, which began on Earth, has been growing randomly at an exponential rate for millennia without any human control, and has become a seemingly endless array of architecture made up of countless levels.